AmokSolderer/APC/README.md

 ## How to get startet?

 I'm sorry, but I'm not going to sell any boards.
 Check whether anyone in the above mentioned forums has a spare board for sale.
-If this fails you can still order populated board in China.
+If this fails you can still order populated boards from China.
 If you're interested in using an APC, then be sure to follow the instructions given in the first part of the documentation listet below.
 They will guide you through the process of getting and setting up an APC board.

 ## Documentation contents